CesareIurlaro/clips-project/README.md

 2) Resolve the sub-problem
 3) Removes all the facts.

 - **Implemented alternative**: at the end of the resolution of a single sub-problem, the knowledge necessary to solve the sub-problem of the next iteration is saved in the unordered fact `state`, which acts as a container of useful information to the subsequent iteration of the algorithm.
+Every other fact is then retracted.
-This fact must be read at the beginning of the following iteration; its contents will act as the initial state of the next sub-problem.
+`state`'s is then used as beginning of the following iteration and its content act as the initial state of the next sub-problem.
 In this way, the writing of the individual knowledge bases of each sub-problem is no longer **manual**, but is delegated to the resolution algorithm itself starting from the initial state, and thus becomes **automatic**.

 ## **Removal of the hard coding related to the knowledge bases of the sub-objectives**

-- **Current approach**: the individual sub-objectives have been written hardcoded to solve the problem of the enormous branch factor of the state space graph.
+- **Current approach**: the individual sub-objectives have been hardcoded to solve the problem of the enormous branch factor of the state space graph.
-Correcting this inelegant approach would require, due to the specific modeling adopted for the domain and the algorithm, a non-indifferent effort in terms of changes to large parts of the project, therefore only a hypothetical workaround will be presented in words below.
+Correcting this inelegant approach would require, due to the specific modeling adopted for the domain and the algorithm, a non-indifferent effort in terms of changes to large parts of the project, therefore only a hypothetical workaround in words will be presented below.

 - **Not implemented alternative**: the problem should be decomposed into objectives such as "satisfy (bring to 0 needs) a given city *c*".
-Each of these sub-objectives can further be broken down through the use of some heuristics into the following sub-objectives:
+Each of these sub-objectives could further be broken down through the use of some heuristics into the following sub-objectives:
 1) identify the city with the greatest quantity of the necessary good to the city *c*
 2) identify the means of transport that takes less road to transport that good between the two cities and use it to do it
 3) repeat (1) and (2) until the resources of the city that exports are exhausted
-4) return to (a) if I have not yet satisfied *c*
+4) return to (a) if *c* has not been satisfied yet

 ## Authors